 1. Growing Pains

-This is one of the main reasons so many small businesses fail — they can’t find that happy balance.
 They either don’t prepare for their business taking off, leaving them unable to supply an increasingly high demand, or they invest too much money on a product or service that doesn’t find success.

-Our CEO Chris Manley has some tips for this particularly difficult challenge: “There are two options if you find yourself in this situation: engage in serious strategic planning or consider whether your business model is sustainable.
-Success should not be limited to ‘if my business stays open’.
+Our CEO, Chris Manley, has some tips for this particularly difficult challenge.
+“There are two options if you find yourself in this situation: engage in serious strategic planning or consider whether your business model is sustainable.
+Success should not be limited to ‘if my business stays open.’
 Success can also be found when you learn a particular business model does not work.
-You gain valuable knowledge and skills, and you can apply what you’ve learned to your next venture.”
+You gain valuable knowledge and skills, and you can apply what you’ve learned to your next venture.

-“Identifying and bringing on board business advisers is also a strong next step.
+“Identifying and bringing business advisors on board is also a strong next step.
 Find business leaders you respect — they may be related to your industry or something totally different.
-However, find people who fit your need.
+However, find people who fit your needs.
 If you just can’t get your sales off the ground, then seek out a mentor in someone who has successfully grown sales in another company.
 If your problem is outlining operational procedures and production guidelines, ask around to identify someone who has a corresponding background.
 If you have no network of existing business leaders to lean on for recommendations, check out SCORE, a group of retired executives devoted to helping entrepreneurs find success.”

-Finding The Right Employees
+2. Finding The Right Employees

-Another is that a business growing too quickly may rush the hiring process, not properly train new hires, and provide customers with inconsistent and often insufficient services.
+Another reason is that a rapidly growing business may rush the hiring process and not properly train new hires — resulting in inconsistent services.
 Or, they may take a risk on promising candidates, choosing to provide substantial training in-house, only for the employee to leave after receiving the training.
-You can avoid this by implementing systems or tools to measure the engagement of employees.

 Solution